cirosantilli/china-dictatorship/FAQ.md

 # FAQ

+## Do you hate China?

+On the contrary.
+China is my favorite country.
+It has many, many wonderful things.
+As Bjarne said:

+> There are only two kinds of programming languages: those people always bitch about and those nobody uses

+I only focus here on negative things to provide content that will activate the Great Firewall.

-## If Stack Overflow if blocked, there will be less good programmers to fight against the dictatorship
+## If programming websites get blocked, there will be less good programmers to fight against the dictatorship

 This is a good point, and one that does make me think.